Skip to content

 Lehigh Gorge is not only about one waterfall.
 It is a corridor day: water, rail trail, overlooks, Jim Thorpe, and a slower outdoor rhythm.
 That makes it useful for readers who want a full day without chasing every stop.

-Easy Ways To Build The Day
+Easy Ways To Plan The Day

 • Avoid building a day around three hard hikes.
 One real trail plus one easy stop is usually better.